David Chardavoyne

 A Hanging in Detroit

-Following the bicentennial commemoration, The History of Michigan Law was published to offer the first comprehensive study of the development of law in the State of Michigan.
+Following the Michigan Supreme Court's bicentennial commemoration in 2005, The History of Michigan Law was published to offer the first comprehensive study of the development of law in the state of Michigan.
 Michigan was among the first states to admit African-Americans and women to its law schools and was the first governmental entity to abolish the death penalty.
-The state, unlike its midwestern neighbors, did not enact racial exclusion laws in the post-Civil War era.
+Michigan, unlike its midwestern neighbors, did not enact racial exclusion laws in the post-Civil War era.
 Michigan has also played a leading role in developing modern rape laws, in protecting the environment, and in assuring the right to counsel for those accused of crimes.

 David Chardavoyne contributed a chapter to The History of Michigan Law, entitled The Northwest Ordinance and Michigan's Territorial Heritage.
 This book represents a serious survey of Michigan's rich legal past and will appeal to scholars and students of American history.